About history, healing and fragility – the first Sapiegi Palace exhibition “Užovėja” opens its doors | Culture

 Recently, the curatorship of one of the most important museums in Italy – the Museum of Civilizations in Rome, which is a mandatory visit for all Italian schoolchildren – was entrusted specifically to contemporary art professionals – researchers and curators.

 The same change took place at the Asiatic Museum in Turin.
-This does not necessarily mean that the direction of these museums will change or that we will always talk only about the past in the Sapiegi Palace – rather, it is an acknowledgment that the past is a very important part of modernity, and its conversation requires enormous creative efforts and attention to nuances.
+This does not necessarily mean that the direction of these museums will change or that we will always talk only regarding the past in the Sapiegi Palace – rather, it is an acknowledgment that the past is a very important part of modernity, and its conversation requires enormous creative efforts and attention to nuances.

 - Which artists will come to the opening of the exhibition?